In This Article

 #5: Responsible Celebrations

 In Bangalore, Bruhat Bengaluru Mahanagare Palike (BBMP) officials are all set to celebrate Ganesha Chaturthi 2023 in a sustainable manner.
 Apart from imposing a strict ban on the manufacture and sale of POP idols, they will also make mobile tanks available for immersion.

 Alternatively, if you think eco-Ganpatis aren’t your scene, you could go ahead and buy a POP idol and:

 - Sprinkle a few drops of water on the idol, and recycle the statue year on year

 - Immerse a symbolic ‘betel nut’ and re-use your POP Ganeshji

-- If you must conduct a full-blown visarjan, then please immerse your POP idol in a government approved water tank, and not into our natural water bodies
+- However, if you must conduct a full visarjan, then please immerse your POP idol in a government-approved water tank, and not into our natural water bodies

 Wishing you and your family a green and responsible Ganesh Chaturthi!